Skip to main content

 What are we doing and why?

-PBGC is implementing a new Transformational Pension Insurance Modeling System (T-PIMS) for the Single Employer (SE) Program to replace a 20+ year old legacy on-premises system.
-T-PIMS will use the latest cloud technology that improves modeling performance, scalability, stability, ease of maintenance, strengthen PBGC’s security posture, and streamline maintenance and operations, while increasing the flexibility to respond to legislative/regulatory demands and throughput of economic forecasts and financial projections.
+BCV Phase 5 is the final phase of the BCV Modernization, where PBGC intends to modernize its database building tools and further enhance the customer experience PBGC is implementing a new Transformational Pension Insurance Modeling System (T-PIMS) for the Single Employer (SE) Program to replace a 20+ year old legacy on-premises system.
+T-PIMS will use the latest cloud technology that improves modeling performance, scalability, stability, ease of maintenance, strengthen of PBGC’s security posture, and streamline maintenance and operations, while increasing the flexibility to respond to legislative/regulatory demands and throughput of economic forecasts and financial projections.
 The foundations of this project will enable future enhancements to address Multiemployer (ME) models in the future.
+The project began in Q2 FY2022 and uses Agile practices.

 * Represents rounded implementation costs only; Infrastructure costs such as hosting, licensing, etc. are not included.